eml-eda/messy/docs/sensors.md

 }
 ```

-Each sensor needs a certain amount of memory to interact with the system, this is simulated and setted thanks to the `register_memory` paramter.
+Each sensor needs a certain amount of memory to interact with the system and this is simulated and setted thanks to the `register_memory` paramter.

 Ideally each sensor could define a set of states and model it in those states, however currently the system supports only the reading state, the writing state and an idle state, which are fundamental.